OpenElectronicsLab/kicadSchematicPosToPCB/README.md

 this process by allowing you to move all of the components to the same place on the PCB layout sheet that they were on the schematic.

+Note that *there are still bugs* to be worked out, and this should be viewed as an *alpha* release.
+It appeared to work on a smaller project I tried it on, but placed a small percentage of components in strange places when I tried it on a larger projects (probably because I'm misunderstanding some of the details of the pcb file format).

 Usage
 -----